MGitHubL/MVTGC/README.md

 - Before run the "main.py", you need create floders "data" and "emb" that include different data set subfolders.

+- "data" and "emb" should be in the same directory as folder "code".

 - The dataset with multi-view features can be obtained at [Data4TGC](https://github.com/MGitHubL/Data4TGC).